github/codeql/docs/language/codeql-overview/about-codeql.rst

 After you've created a CodeQL database, one or more queries are executed against it.
 CodeQL queries are written in a specially-designed object-oriented query language called QL.
-You can run the queries checked out from the CodeQL repo (or custom queries that you've written yourself) using the :doc:`CodeQL for VS Code extension <codeql-for-visual-studio-code:index>` or the :doc:`CodeQL CLI
+You can run the queries checked out from the CodeQL repo (or custom queries that you've written yourself) using the :ref:`CodeQL for VS Code extension <codeql-for-visual-studio-code>` or the :ref:`CodeQL CLI
-<codeql-cli:index>`.
-For more information about queries, see ":doc:`About CodeQL queries
+<codeql-cli>`.
+For more information about queries, see ":ref:`About CodeQL queries <about-codeql-queries>`."
-<writing-codeql-queries:codeql-queries/about-codeql-queries>`."

 .. _interpret-query-results: